Office design styles

 a safe, and for a shipping company we managed to get

-.
+a shipping container onto the eighth floor.
 These are the elements that can imaginatively and substantially support corporate identity in the office interior.

 Main design styles